 - Keep a dedicated

-lint:stylescommand and run it in CI. - Use one shared config across extension packages in monorepos.
+lint:stylescommand and run it in CI. - Use one shared configuration across extension packages in monorepos.

 - Pair Stylelint and Prettier so style formatting stays deterministic.